-Our bodies weren’t built to handle so much with so little opportunity for rest and recovery.
-In a world that expects you to just keep going, I'm glad that you are here.
+In a world that expects you to just keep going, I'm glad that

 Hello!
 I'm Kaila, and I have been a registered massage therapist since graduating from Sutherland Chan in 2015.
-I am also a parent, a (novice) organic gardener and environmentalist, and a gender studies graduate.
+I am also a parent, a (novice) organic gardener/environmentalist, and and a gender studies graduate.

-Because whether you’re navigating the daily overstimulation of working and/or parenting in the big city, experiencing one of life’s many emotional and physical transitions, handling the big stuff, or, like many, you‘re doing all three — your body is responding exactly as it was built to in the face of challenge.
-It’s releasing hormones, adjusting muscle tone, and doing everything it can to protect you.
+Whether you’re navigating the daily overstimulation of working and/or parenting in the big city, experiencing one of life’s many emotional and physical transitions, handling the big stuff — or, like many, you‘re doing it all a once — it's more than we as humans were designed to handle.

-It just wasn't designed to do this in a world that provides so little opportunity to recover.
+It just wasn't supposed to do this so often and with so little opportunity for rest and recovery.

 My practice is continuously evolving.
 I have additional training in trauma-informed care, craniosacral therapy, persistent pain, and infant and pregnancy massage.
 I also participated in a six month birth doula mentorship program.